 Light Up

-Regular night lights can help someone who has a tendency to wander at night.
+Regular night lights can help someone who tends to wander at night.
 Night lights reduce disorientation and help prevent falls and accidents.
 Consider motion-sensor lights.

 Wandering Zone